Full question:

 Answer:

-The Fair Labor Standards Act (FLSA) does not require payment for vacations or holidays (federal or otherwise).
-Holidays and vacations are generally a matter of agreement between an employer and an employee (or the employee's representative).
-If you don't have a written contract, the definition of a vacation day will be a matter of interpretation for the courts.
+The Fair Labor Standards Act (FLSA) does not require employers to pay for vacations or holidays.
+These benefits are typically determined by the agreement between the employer and employee.
+If you lack a written contract, the interpretation of what constitutes a vacation day may need to be resolved in court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.